Helperbird/website/src/pages/features/paragraph-widths.md

 It reduces eye strain and fatigue by allowing users to adjust the width of text to their preference.

 ## Features
-- Adjust the width of paragraphs on pdfs and websites.
+- Adjust the width of paragraphs on PDFs and websites.
 - Set the width of paragraphs to fit your screen.
 - Pick the color of the paragraph background.
 - Pick the color of the paragraph text.